 Alisahah Cole, System Vice President, Population Health Innovation and Policy, CommonSpirit Health.
 Dr. Cole is the System Vice President of Population Health and Innovation Policy at CommonSpirit Health, providing leadership on health equity for the largest Catholic health system, and the second-largest nonprofit hospital chain, in the United States.
 Prior to this role, Dr. Cole held several senior positions at Atrium Health.
-Dr. Cole received an undergraduate degree from Case Western Reserve, an MD from the Boonshoft School of Medicine at Wright State University, and was a Fellow of the University of North Carolina at Chapel Hill School of Medicine.
+Dr. Cole received an undergraduate degree from Case Western Reserve and an MD from the Boonshoft School of Medicine at Wright State University, and was a Fellow of the University of North Carolina at Chapel Hill School of Medicine.
 Term ends on March 31, 2022.

-Audrey Choi, Chief Marketing Officer and Chief Sustainability Officer, Morgan Stanley.
-Ms. Choi is the Chief Marketing Officer and Chief Sustainability Officer of Morgan Stanley, overseeing the firm's brand values and global sustainability efforts, and serves as the founding CEO of Morgan Stanley's Institute for Sustainable Investing.
+Audrey Choi, Chief Sustainability Officer, Morgan Stanley.
+Ms. Choi is the Chief Sustainability Officer of Morgan Stanley and serves as the founding CEO of Morgan Stanley's Institute for Sustainable Investing where she oversees the firm's global sustainability efforts.
+For four years, Ms. Choi also served as Morgan Stanley's Chief Marketing Officer where she oversaw the firm's brand values.
 Prior to Morgan Stanley, Ms. Choi held senior policy positions in the Clinton administration and was a foreign correspondent for The Wall Street Journal.
-Ms. Choi serves on the boards of several nonprofits focused on sustainability and social justice, including the Sustainability Accounting Standards Board (SASB), the US Impact Investing Alliance, StoryCorps, and New York Cares.
+Ms. Choi serves on the boards of several nonprofits focused on sustainability and social justice, including the Sustainability Accounting Standards Board, the US Impact Investing Alliance, StoryCorps, and New York Cares.
 Ms. Choi received an undergraduate degree from Harvard College and an MBA from Harvard Business School.
 Term ends March 31, 2022.

 Michelle de la Uz, Executive Director, Fifth Avenue Committee.
 Ms. de la Uz has served as Executive Director of Fifth Avenue Committee ("FAC") since 2004, overseeing the organization's mission and comprehensive programs serving more than 5,500 low- and moderate-income people.
-Prior to her work at FAC, Ms. de la Uz was a Program Director at the Center for Urban Community Services and served as Congresswoman Nydia Velázquez's first Director of Constituent Services.
-Ms. de la Uz serves on the board of the Association for Neighborhood and Housing Development Inc., the New York Housing Conference and, since 2012, has been appointed to serve on the NYC Planning Commission.
+Prior to her work at FAC, Ms. de la Uz was a Program Director at the Center for Urban Community Services and served as Congresswoman Nydia Velázquez's first Director of Constituent Services and focused on advancing transportation, environmental justice, and immigration legislation and policy.
+Ms. de la Uz serves on the boards of the Association for Neighborhood and Housing Development, the New York Housing Conference, multiple bank advisory boards, and served on the NYC Planning Commission from 2012 to 2021 following appointments by then Public Advocates Bill de Blasio and Leticia James.
 Ms. de la Uz is an alumna of Connecticut College, Columbia University, and Harvard Kennedy School's Executive Education program.
-Term ends March 31, 2021.
+Term ends March 31, 2024.